kumarshantanu/relay/doc/intro.md

 The following _Actor_ implementations are provided:

+* GenericActor - the standard actor that may use a local or a remote mailbox
-* DefaultActor - the standard actor implementation for use in most cases
+* DefaultActor - actor implementation with local mailbox for use in most cases
-* BatchActor - Batches up the mailbox messages on threshold; processes in bulk
+* BatchActor   - batches up the mailbox messages on threshold; processes in bulk
 * PollingActor - used to poll some state (instead of mailbox) for readiness
-* JMSActor - Uses JMSMailbox to send messages, typically in distributed fashion
+* DisposableActor - ephemeral actors with discreet number of messages in mailbox

 ## Mailbox

-1. `Mailbox` is an interface, and the default implementation is in-memory queue.
-2. For distributed pipelines you may like to implement Mailbox using RabbitMQ, HornetQ, Beanstalkd etc.
+`Mailbox` is an interface, and the default implementation is an in-memory queue called `DefaultMailbox`.
+For distributed pipelines you may like to implement Mailbox using RabbitMQ, HornetQ, Beanstalkd etc.

+* DefaultMailbox - based on local, in-memory queue
+* JMSMailbox     - based on JMS queue or topic

 ## Lifecycle support: